spanner/radiant-reader_group-extension/README.markdown

 # Reader Group Extension

+The basic purpose of this extension is to control access to pages in your public site.
+It allows you to create a group of readers, and to make pages visible only to selected groups.
+It also provides a useful - but currently rather basic - group-messaging interface and a batch-import function for inviting readers.

-If you want to publish pages that only some people can see, this extension may well be the answer.
-It extends the Reader framework by adding group-membership and group-based access control to the pages in your public site.
-In combination with our other extensions it also lets you control access to forums, downloads and assets, and it proovides useful shortcuts for batch-importing and messaging groups.
+In combination with our other extensions it also lets you control access to forums, downloads and assets.
 I hope other people will find the framework useful and apply it to their own requirements.

 This extension doesn't group your users or affect the admin interface at all, apart from adding some machinery for looking after groups.
 As always, readers have their own self-management interface that looks like the rest of your site.
 They never see the admin pages.